-Why do books, movies, and television shows captivate us?
+Why does a compelling story in books, movies, and television shows captivate us?
 Because of the stories they tell.
 Most of the time, it is a story that we can connect with in some manner.
-Effective leaders recognize the power that stories have to capture our attention and often use them to connect their vision to action.
+Influential leaders recognize the power that stories have to capture our attention and often use them to connect their vision to action.

 Storytelling has been used to spread religions, win support for political agendas, and launch wars.
 Storytelling is used in a variety of fields and areas and is vital to increasing your communication skills.